The Veralon Leadership Team

 Stu’s experience includes:

-- Designing physician compensation models for practices from a single physician to large groups with multiple specialties
+- Designing physician compensation models for practices ranging from one physician to large, multispecialty groups

 - Appraising the fair market value of hospital-physician compensation arrangements